 For some inserts you can adjust the way you use them to get better performance, where this is the case I have added additional photos.

 The most common of all inserts.
 This is just used as is.
 It will normally fit which nappy it came with extremely well, but you’ll find these a very universal fit for most nappies.
 Makes a great booster.

 The vast majority of pocket nappies come with a standard rectangle inserts.

 As the name suggests this insert is shaped like an hourglass.
-It gives a bit more width at the front and back, going narrower between the legs.
+It gives a bit more width at the front and back, going narrower between the legs which can aid movement.
 This is also used as is.
 Some will have poppers if they are part of an Ai2 nappy.

 The temptation is to just fold this insert in half.
 That will probably fit the length of the nappy nicely.
 This will give you two layers of absorbency.
 But by adjusting the fold slightly we can give an extra layer of absorbency, in the right place, improving the performance.
 I call this the Z-fold.

 A trifold is a flat piece of fabric, they are rectangular in shape but more square than a normal rectangle insert.
 Just like a prefold.
 These are designed to be folded into thirds to create that standard rectangle shape.
 The reason they are able to be unfolded is to speed up drying time.
 Rather than sandwiching several layers of fabric together these allow those layers to be separated.
-The downside of this is the insert tends to be a bit bulkier.
 You can read more about trifolds here.

 This is where you can get creative.
 Lots of brands offer flat inserts, but you can use any fabric you already have in this same way.
 Just fold to size, and you can place the absorbency where needed too.
 Normally the most affordable option (when you compare the materials/absorbency and price).
 Fastest drying.